ropsii/ropsii.github.io/_posts/2020-08-18-lovely-ugly-blue-underlined-links.markdown

 ## Get your fundamentals straight

 In software UIs whose principal duty is to explain, guide and act as the extension of human brain, working against the common understanding must be minimal.
-Browser defaults are carefully configured in line with common conventions before we start to tear them apart.
+Browser defaults are carefully configured in line with broadly accepted conventions before we start to tear them apart.
 That’s not to say you shouldn’t experiment, but the next time you think of replacing those “ugly” blue underlined links for something more elegant, always have in mind that in software — _usable is beautiful_.